kassick/dotdot/README.md

 ### Clonning a repository

-For an up-to-date *oh-my-zsh*, we must have the repository cloned in locally.
+For an up-to-date *oh-my-zsh*, we must have the repository cloned locally.
 We can specify the process in the spec.yaml this way:

 1. Create `dots/zsh/zshrc` and `dots/zsh/zprofile`